hudora/pyJasper/README.markdown

 Now you have to add a command to `/etc/crontab` to delete old files from `/tmp/pyJasper/` to keep the temporary files small.
 For example you can use this line to delete all files older than 7 days in `/tmp/pyJasper/`.

     0  1    * * *   root    /usr/bin/find /tmp/pyJasper/ -mtime +7 -type f -exec /bin/rm {} \;

+Optional: Now you have to upload a keystore file for signing your documents and set it in `/usr/local/pyJasper/pyjasper/backend/pyJasper-httpd.sh`

+    export PYJASPER_KEYSTORE_PASSWORD="thesecretpassphrase"
+    export PYJASPER_KEYSTORE_FILE="/usr/local/pyJasper/signature-keystore-file.ks"

+Finally configure daemontools to run the following command as a service:

+    /usr/local/pyJasper/pyjasper/backend/pyJasper-httpd.sh -Xms128m -Xmx1G

 ## History